volcengine/VolcengineWTN/SDK/doc/en/Build_Instruction.md

 ## Compile WTN SDK for iOS
 ### Prerequisites

-Before you compile the WTN SDK for iOS, Xcode must be installed.
+Before you compile the WTN SDK for iOS, Xcode and CMake must be installed.

 ### Steps
 #### 1. Add WebRTC static library in the client SDK project

-1. Get WebRTC static libraries, including static libraries for arm64 architecture and amrv7 architecture.
+1. Get WebRTC static libraries, including static libraries for arm64 architecture and armv7 architecture.
 See [Compile the WebRTC static library](Build_webrtc.md).
 2. Add the WebRTC static library file to the client SDK project:
      1. Copy the header files from the WebRTC static library to `./third_party/webrtc/headers/`;
      2. Copy the iOS static library to `./third_party/webrtc/ios/libwebrtc.a`.